 - Light Sweater.
 Seems weird, but we all know how insanely unpredictable office climate is.
-You can usually find the recipients size on a jacket or sweater that's hung in their workspace.
-Then buy something in a neutral color that will go with anything.
+You can usually find the recipient's size on a jacket or sweater hung in their workspace.
+Select a neutral color that goes with anything.
 Pro Tip: If you're cost-conscious, visit your local consignment, retail or thrift store.
 I'm always amazed at the high-quality, clean and good-condition sweaters (including cashmere) I find at the PTA Thrift Shop.

 - Portable Power.
 I have yet to meet anyone who doesn't need additional battery power.
-One of my favorite things is my Waka Wake Power+ solar charger.
-It's easy to charge (via USB or ambient/sunlight), and the small form factor means its easy to stash in the old backpack, briefcase or purse; jacket pocket or those deep-pocket jeans from Men's Wearhouse).
+One of my favorite things is my Waka Waka Power+ solar charger.
+It's easy to charge (via USB or ambient/sunlight), and the small form factor means its easy to stash in the old backpack, briefcase or purse, or jacket pocket.
 I keep mine in a sandwich-sized zip bag.
 Related: I'm also a fan of the ChargeCords products that are longer, sturdier and faster charging that the cords that come with your device.

 Use these suggestions to solve your office gift-giving problems, or as inspiration for your own coworker gift ideas.